I hope you’ll agree with me when I say:

 You can look at the table of contents to see the topics that the book will cover.
 This information is typically available on most websites where you can buy books.

-If you are getting a book to help you with your anatomy class, make sure that the topics in the book follow along with your required textbook for the class.
+If you are getting a book to help you with your anatomy class, make sure that the topics in the book follow along with your required textbook for the course.
 This ensures that the book you get will serve as a viable supplement to what you are learning in class.

 What Type of Learner Are You?